kvgc153/arxiv-shorts/README.md

 - Search for astrobites articles that cover the paper.
 - Annotate pdfs using hypothes.is

-Click [here](features.md) for a detailed documenation of the features.
+Click [here](features.md) for a detailed documentation of the features.